Foreign Account Tax Compliance Act (FATCA)

 An Experienced Maryland Tax Attorney Can Assist You with FATCA Compliance

-The attorneys at Thorn Law Group are well positioned to help clients navigate the complicated tax issues associated with their foreign financial accounts and assets.
+The attorneys at US International Tax Advisors are well positioned to help clients navigate the complicated tax issues associated with their foreign financial accounts and assets.
 As former IRS attorneys, we have an in-depth understanding of FATCA reporting requirements and we will provide you with the information you need to ensure that your offshore accounts are fully compliant with U.S. tax laws and regulations.
 Our lawyers also counsel and assist financial institutions around the globe in developing programs for FATCA compliance.

-To learn more about how the Thorn Law Group can help you address FATCA’s strict reporting requirements, contact our Maryland law offices today.
+To learn more about how the US International Tax Advisors can help you address FATCA’s strict reporting requirements, contact our Maryland law offices today.